Akuli/catris/README.md

 My server is in Europe, so the game may be very laggy if you're not in Europe.
 Please create an issue if this is a problem for you.

-Before a game starts, you need to make a lobby.
-If you want, you can share the lobby ID with your friends so that they can join the lobby and play with you.

 ## Development